Cyclocarbon

 In organic chemistry, a cyclo[n]carbon (or simply cyclocarbon) is a chemical compound consisting solely of a number n of carbon atoms covalently linked in a ring.
 Since the compounds are composed only of carbon atoms, they are allotropes of carbon.
 Possible bonding patterns include all double bonds (a cyclic cumulene) or alternating single bonds and triple bonds (a cyclic polyyne).

-As of 2020, the only cyclocarbon that has been synthesized is cyclo[18]carbon.
+The first cyclocarbon synthesized is cyclo[18]carbon (C18).
+Besides that, C6, C10, C12, C13, C14, C16, C20, and C26 are all known.

 Cyclo[3]carbon

 The (hypothetical) three-carbon member of this family (C3) is also called cyclopropatriene.

 Cyclo[6]carbon

-The (hypothetical) six-carbon member of this family (C6) is also called benzotriyne.
+The six-carbon member of this family (C6) is also called benzotriyne.

 Cyclo[18]carbon

-The smallest cyclo[n]carbon predicted to be thermodynamically stable is C18, with a computed strain energy of 72 kilocalories per mole.
+The smallest cyclo[n]carbon predicted to be relatively stable is C18, with a computed strain energy of 72 kilocalories per mole.
 An IBM/Oxford team claimed to synthesize its molecules in solid state in 2019:

 According to these IBM researchers, the synthesized cyclocarbon has alternating triple and single bonds, rather than being made of entirely of double bonds.
 This supposedly makes this molecule a semiconductor.